 This press release includes statements that may constitute “forward-looking” statements.
 These statements are made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995.
 Forward-looking statements inherently involve risks and uncertainties that could cause actual results to differ materially from the forward-looking statements.
-Factors that would cause or contribute to such differences include, but are not limited to, the Company’s ability to execute on new business strategies, market conditions and other risks detailed in the Company's periodic report filings with the Securities and Exchange Commission.
+Factors that would cause or contribute to such differences include, but are not limited to, the Company’s ability to execute on new business strategies, holiday and other market conditions and other risks detailed in the Company's periodic report filings with the Securities and Exchange Commission.
 By making these forward-looking statements, the Company undertakes no obligation to update these statements for revisions or changes after the date of this release except as required by law.